ermiyasassegu/MVVMRecipes_map_project/README.md

      with Android Jetpack and other Android libraries.
 KTX extensions provide concise, idiomatic Kotlin to Jetpack, Android platform, and other APIs.
    - AndroidX - Major improvement to the original Android Support Library, which is no longer maintained.
-- [Retrofit]https://github.com/square/retrofit()- is a type-safe REST client for Android, Java and Kotlin, built as a powerful framework for consuming APIs
+- [Retrofit](https://github.com/square/retrofit)- is a type-safe REST client for Android, Java and Kotlin, built as a powerful framework for consuming APIs
-- [Dagger-Hilt](https://dagger.dev/hilt/) - a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project
+- [Dagger-Hilt](https://dagger.dev/hilt/) - a dependency injection library for Android
+     that reduces the boilerplate of doing manual dependency injection in your project
+- [Room](https://developer.android.com/training/data-storage/room) - a persistence library provides an abstraction layer over SQLite for cache

+- [Coroutines](https://developer.android.com/kotlin/coroutines) - a concurrency design pattern that you can use on Android to simplify code that executes asynchronously

+- [Flow](https://developer.android.com/kotlin/flow)- In coroutines, a flow is a type that can emit multiple values sequentially, as opposed to suspend functions that return only a single value.